psacre/info0948-introduction-to-intelligent-robotics/README.md

 ### Project

 The project is the part of the course that requires the most efforts.
 Your final grade will be for the main part based on this work.
-By **group of three students**, you will have access to a Turtlebot and to a computer with the  softwares required to control the robot already installed.
+By **group of three students**, you will have access to a TurtleBot and to a computer with the  softwares required to control the robot already installed.
 Note those robots and computers won't leave the laboratory.
-In order to test your code somewhere elese than in the lab, follow the instructions given in the **PC setup** folder.
-The guidelines and all other usefull pieces of information about the project are gathered in the **project folder**.
+In order to test your code somewhere else than in the lab, follow the instructions given in the **PC setup** folder.
+The guidelines and all other useful pieces of information about the project are gathered in the **project folder**.

 ### PC Setup